Seagate/cortx/doc/CORTX_on_Open_Virtual_Appliance.rst

    * **hostnamectl status**

    **Note**: Both short hostnames and FQDNs are accepted.
-If you do not have DNS server to register the VM with, you can access it using the IP address.
+If you do not have a DNS server with which to register the VM, you can access it directly using its IP addresses.
 However, the hostname is mandatory and should be configured.

 #.
 Start the CORTX services by running the provided bootstrap.sh script: